-- for selected loans and advances we checked the stage classification as at the balance sheet date; - for selected impaired loans and advances (stage 3) we tested the assumptions used in the expected credit loss allowances' calculation, particularly expected scenarios and probabilities assigned to them and the timing and amount of expected cash flows, including cash flows from repayments and realisation of collaterals.
+- for selected loans and advances we checked the stage classification as at the balance sheet date, - for selected impaired loans and advances (stage 3) we tested the assumptions used in the expected credit loss allowances' calculation, particularly expected scenarios and probabilities assigned to them and the timing and amount of expected cash flows, including cash flows from repayments and realisation of collaterals.

-Responsibility of the Management and Supervisory Board for the consolidated financial statements
+Responsibility of the Management and Supervisory Board for the financial statements

-The Management Board of the Parent entity is responsible for the preparation of the annual consolidated financial statements that give a true and fair view of the Group's financial position and results of operations, in accordance with IFRS, the adopted accounting policies, the applicable laws and the Parent entity's Articles of Association, and for such internal control as the Management Board of the Parent entity determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The Management Board of the Bank is responsible for the preparation, based on the properly maintained books of account, of annual financial statements that give a true and fair view of the Bank's financial position and results of operations, in accordance with IFRS, the adopted accounting policies, the applicable laws and the Bank's Articles of Association, and for such internal control as the Management Board of the Bank determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the consolidated financial statements, the Parent entity's Management Board is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Management Board either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the Bank's Management Board is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Management Board either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.

-The Parent entity's Management Board and members of its Supervisory Board are obliged to ensure that the consolidated financial statements comply with the requirements specified in the Accounting Act of 29 September 1994 ("the Accounting Act" - Consolidated text: Journal of Laws of 2019, item 351, as amended).
+The Bank's Management Board and members of its Supervisory Board are obliged to ensure that the financial statements comply with the requirements specified in the Accounting Act.
 Members of the Supervisory Board are responsible for overseeing the financial reporting process.

-Auditor's responsibility for the audit of the consolidated financial statements
+Auditor's responsibility for the audit of the financial statements

-Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the NSA will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence economic decisions of users taken on the basis of these consolidated financial statements.

-The scope of the audit does not cover an assurance on the Group's future profitability or the efficiency and effectiveness of the Parent entity's Management Board conducting its affairs, now or in future.
+Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence economic decisions of users taken on the basis of these financial statements.
+The scope of the audit does not cover an assurance on the Bank's future profitability or the efficiency and effectiveness of the Bank's Management Board conducting its affairs, now or in future.